valsson-group/masterclass-22-11/NAVIGATION.md

 # Masterclass 22.11: Variationally Enhanced Sampling

+This Masterclass will discuss how to run variationally enhanced sampling simulations with PLUMED.
 This lesson was given as part of the PLUMED masterclass series in 2022.

 It includes:

-* A video lecture that explain the theory covered (Lecture 1).
+* A video lecture that explains the background and theory behind Variationally Enhanced Sampling (Lecture 1).
 * The lecture slides covered in Lecture 1.
 * A series of exercises that you should try to complete yourself.
 * A Video lecture going over how the exercises should be completed (Lecture 2).